Skip to content

 Contact Poison Control

 Germany’s Poison Information Center (Giftnotruf) can provide immediate assistance.
-They can be reached at +49 30 19240
+They can be reached at 030 19240 (Berlin), 0761 19240 (Freiburg), 0228 19240 (Bonn)

 Where to Find Safe Information and Get Mushrooms Checked

 Before setting out, familiarise yourself with the types of mushrooms common in your region.
-German authorities and organizations often publish seasonal guides, with detailed pictures and descriptions of mushrooms found in local forests.
+German authorities and organisations often publish seasonal guides, with detailed pictures and descriptions of mushrooms found in local forests.
 Some useful resources include:

 • Deutsche Gesellschaft für Mykologie (DGfM): The German Mycological Society offers resources and educational events on mushroom identification.